Woberegger/DatabaseSecurity/scripts/05/05a_configure_pgpass.md

 # and User "objectowner" has to use md5-checksum passwords, so following line is expected in the file
 #local dvdrental objectowner md5

-# and restart the database (or to be on the save side stop and start docker container)
+# and restart the database (or to be on the save side stop and start docker container), as somehow "service postgresql restart" does not seem to work
+docker stop Postgres
-docker exec -it Postgres /bin/bash service postgresql restart
+docker start Postgres

 # then change to the newly created user
 su - objectowner
 echo "export PGPASSFILE=\$HOME/.pgpass" >>.bashrc